femtomc/Jaynes.jl/docs/src/index.md

 ## Black-box extensions

-Jaynes is equipped with the ability to extend the tracer to arbitrary black-box code, as long as the user can provide a `logpdf` for the call:
+Jaynes is equipped with the ability to extend the tracer to arbitrary black-box code, as long as the user can provide a `logpdf` for the call

 ```julia
 geo(p::Float64) = rand(:flip, Bernoulli(p)) ?
 0 : 1 + rand(:geo, geo, p)